ChenQiqian/learn-notes/docs/ielts/writing/task1.md

 1. Paraphrase the description.

-2. Framework: Focus on the two axes, show numbers or quality.
+2. Framework: Focus on the two axis, show numbers or quality.
+    + From one side to another，similar or different between them？
+    + similarity / differennce(grouping)

-3. General Trends: up or down?
+3. [Dynamic]General Trends: up or down?

+4. [Static]What about your data group?

-#### Step2: Grouping & Step3 : Analysis
+### Step2: Grouping & Step3 : Analysis

 !!!note inline end
     + According to the graph, ...